 This photo of a little boy in the James M. Kraft Collection at The Vietnam Archive provides a closer look at the MDAP sticker (130K PNG) designed by Eleanor Gault, an employee in the Marking and Labeling Office of the Mutual Security Agency, in 1953 (Wikimedia).

-The dashboard with post-1961 parking brake also carries a government data plate in the middle and Kaiser government warranty sticker (100K JPEG) on the driver's side.
+The dashboard with post-1961 parking brake also carries a government data plate in the middle and Kaiser government warranty sticker on the driver's side.
 (See a 1966 M606 in Argentina for details on the warranty sticker and how to order a reproduction.)

 Luis Mariano Paz, who tracked down many of these photos, was pleased to find this one which clearly shows an M606 with tailgate-mounted spare, similar to some of the Jeeps sent to Argentina.
 The caption on this undated picture in the Jackie Wright Collection at The Vietnam Archive simply reads, "Back of the house where the jeep gets parked."